 This is another film with the theme of being true to yourself and following your dreams, with the added current of the need of families to support each other and to forgive.
 Coco also points out that hero worship can be misleading, as popular celebrities are only showing the public what they want the public to see.
 Real heroes are genuine and do what’s right, even if it means sacrificing fame.
 These are the people that should be looked up to.
 The film’s story follows Miguel, a 12-year-old boy who loves music and playing the guitar like his hero, Ernesto de la Cruz, a long-dead, legendary musician and actor from his hometown.
 Miguel’s great-great-grandfather left his great-great-grandmother and great-grandmother, Coco, when she was a little girl to pursue a career in music and never returned.
 So Miguel’s family forbids music and shuns musicians.
 You can read more about the plot and his critical appreciation in Brian’s review, but I do want to mention that the animation is breathtaking, and not in the Seinfeld, “You have to see the baby” sense.
 The animation actually took my breath away; the first time the expansive Land of the Dead appears on screen, it was so powerfully beautiful that my eyes welled up and I got a lump in my throat.
 Not only that, but this film was released at a very important time, when the racism and inhumanity of so many people in this country are attacking people of Hispanic origins and ethnicities.
-Exposing more people, including children before the teachings of bigots are deeply burned into their personalities, to elements of Hispanic culture promotes acceptance and empathy, while Hispanic people get a wonderful story that includes and celebrates their beautiful culture.
+Exposing more people, especially children before the teachings of bigots are deeply burned into their personalities, to elements of Hispanic culture promotes acceptance and empathy, while Hispanic people get a wonderful story that includes and celebrates their culture.

 3. Inside Out (2015)